 Obviously you need a compatible HP wireless printer in order to use this app, but once set up, it allows you to send photos and documents to your printer from anywhere you have Internet access, not just your home or office network.
 A companion HP All-in-One Printer Remote app allows you to scan paper documents into your phone as well.

-For Android tablets, the main printing solution is Google Cloud Print (which also works with Chromebooks, iOS, Windows Surface, etc.) The free service allows you to add compatible Internet-ready printers to your Google account so that you can print from anywhere with an Internet connection, not just in the same home or office.
+Another option is Google Cloud Print (which also works with Chromebooks, iOS, Windows Surface, etc.) The free service allows you to add compatible Internet-ready printers to your Google account so that you can print from anywhere with an Internet connection, not just in the same home or office.
 You can also share your printer with others.

 Getting started is as easy as downloading the official Google Cloud Print app to your tablet from the Google Play store and then following the instructions.
 It works with email messages, photos, PDFs, and documents.
 You can also check the print status for jobs you’ve already submitted.